top of page

 The first chronological miracle occurred before the wedding when Jesus recruited the fisherman.

-Jesus was preaching from a boat when he saw Peter and Andrew had a bad catch and were cleaning nets.
+Jesus was preaching when he saw that Peter and Andrew had a poor catch and were cleaning their nets.

 Jesus filled the nets before he appointed his disciples and told them they would be fishers of men.